 Section 2.
 Holiday Pay.
-Employees shall receive eight (8) hours of compensation in pay at their base hourly rate of pay or eight (8) hours for each legal holiday.
+Employees shall receive eight (8) hours of compensation in pay at their base hourly rate of pay for each legal holiday.

 Section 3.
 When a holiday falls on a Saturday or Sunday, it shall be observed on the preceding Friday or the following Monday, whichever is applicable.
-However, operators shall celebrate the holiday on its normal/actual day.